 The results of operations discussed below are those of Inergy, L.P. on and after July 31, 2001, the date of the initial public offering, and our predecessor, Inergy Partners, LLC prior to July 31, 2001.
 Audited and unaudited financial statements for Inergy, L.P. and Inergy Partners, LLC are included elsewhere in this prospectus.
-The results discussed below include the results of operations of Country Gas beginning on June 1, 2000, the date of its acquisition, the results of operations of the Hoosier Propane Group beginning on January 1, 2001, the effective date of its acquisition, the results of operations of IPC beginning on December 20, 2001, the effective date of its acquisition.
+The results discussed below include the results of operations of Country Gas beginning on June 1, 2000, the date of its acquisition, the results of operations of the Hoosier Propane Group beginning on January 1, 2001, the effective date of its acquisition, the results of operations of Pro Gas beginning on November 1, 2001, the effective date of its acquisition, and the results of operations of IPC beginning on December 20, 2001, the effective date of its acquisition.
 For a more detailed description of our predecessor, please read "Guide to Reading this Prospectus."